backstage/backstage/.changeset/sweet-fans-juggle.md

 '@backstage/plugin-events-backend': patch
 ---

-Adds an optional `EventBroker` for sending an event when there are conflicts.
+Adds an optional `EventBroker` that is used for sending an event when there are conflicts, with details of the conflict so that it can be handled elsewhere.